Spokane’s Best Neighborhoods -

 West Central / Kendall Yards Neighborhood Description

 The West Central Neighborhood is undergoing a phase of rapid growth specifically due to the Kendall Yards development.
-Long known as Felony Flats, Kendall Yards has injected new life and increased market activity into the West Central Neighborhood.
+Kendall Yards has injected new life and increased market activity into the West Central Neighborhood.
 Located on the north bank overlooking the Spokane River, West Central is only a short distance from downtown and many neighborhood views provide a sweeping panorama of the City’s core.
 As the neighborhood continues to revitalize, West Central has great potential to climb the list of Spokane’s Best Neighborhoods.

 Kendall Yards itself is a fine example of economic development and urban infill at its best.
 The development is located on a vacated rail yard overlooking the Spokane River.
 Vacant and unimproved land for years, the area was finally purchased about 20 years ago and a mixed-use, mixed density development plan was put in place.
 The City of Spokane, recognizing a good proposal when they see it, established a TIF district overlaying the entire West Central Neighborhood from the western reaches of the Spokane River bluffs all the way to Monroe Street.
 The difference between property values when the TIF district was established and increased property values over time (as new taxable construction occurs) – the tax increment – is reimbursed to the developer to help underwrite significant public improvements associated with Kendall Yards and West Central as a whole.
 Such a deal structure is common in cities throughout the country, the genius being that the risk is placed squarely where it should be – on the private sector – and the city only pays if the developer performs, i.e., actually builds taxable new construction.